7 Sources

 Copy Link

-A significant disconnect is emerging between AI adoption rates and the security infrastructure needed to support it.
-According to Adaptive Security research, 80% of employees currently use unapproved generative AI applications at work, while only 12% of companies have a formal AI governance policy in place
+The unauthorized use of AI tools has reached critical mass across enterprise environments.
+According to Adaptive Security research, 80% of employees currently use unapproved generative AI applications at work, while only 12% of companies have formal AI governance policies in place

 1